-All scarecrows must be entered on the Fair's general entry day, the Tuesday before the Fair (August 13th) between the hours of 9am and 6pm.
-Please check in at the Fair office to be assigned a space for your scarecrow.
-Scarecrows may be picked up on the Fair's official pick-up day, Sunday August 18th from 9am until noon.
+All scarecrows must be entered on the Fair's general entry day, the Tuesday before the Fair (August 16th) between the hours of 9am and 6pm.
+Please check in at the Fair office regarding assigned space for your scarecrow.
+Scarecrows may be picked up on the Fair's official pick-up day,

+Sunday August 18th from 9am until noon.